ZORB software helps businesses align with multiple Cyber Essentials controls

 Conclusion

-This article aims to be high-level view on how ZORB can help you meet the requirements for Cyber Essentials.
+This article aims to be a high-level view of how ZORB can help you meet the requirements for Cyber Essentials.
 I plan to provide a more detailed document soon.
 Contact me if you want to receive this document when it is available.

 About the Author